 Cookies are one of those American inventions that even the most staunchly British chap feels utterly compelled to bake from time to time.
 However, it’s nice to vary things a little; I’ve never baked the same cookie twice.
 These aren’t in any way similar to my cardamom cookies or my American-style chocolate chunk cookies.
 Instead, the consistency found within the bites is both soft and fluffy; almost cake like, but not quite.
 This trait makes these cookies, rather conversely, almost more British than American.
 It’s rather tricky to decide whether there’s something morally, or indeed culturally wrong with such a thing.

-Cookies have always been the Achilles Heel of my cooking repertoire.
+Everyone here on my blog knows that plant-based protein cookies have always been the Achilles Heel of my cooking repertoire.
 For some reason I struggle to achieve the perfect consistency of cookie dough, which means that they become ever so slightly misshapen during the cooking process.
 However, there is one recipe which, in general, produces cookies of which even I can be proud.
 This being the case, I thought it best to follow the same basic recipe, only replacing the chocolate with just enough cardamom to impart a subtle, delicate flavour.
 Indeed, though cardamom is truly one of my favourite spices, there exists a fine line between perfection and complete and utter failure.
 Who can honestly say that they enjoy the unadulterated taste of a cardamom pod?

 One of the problems, which has reared its ugly head as a result of my unannounced Christmas hiatus, is that there is a pile of holiday related recipes which have been, just as the resolutions will be, shut out in the cold.
 One cannot legitimately post a recipe for nut roast after Christmas Eve – it simply will not do.
 Still, this means that my stock of Christmas themed recipes will be more than healthy come December.
 However, with the change of year does not come a change of season; it is still winter.
 As such, these biscuits are an ideal way to satiate one’s Christmas hangover.
 After all, there is nothing quite like the hair of the dog.